 Ask specific questions about their implementation experience:

-• What unexpected obstacles did they encounter and how did they solve them?
+- What adoption challenges did they encounter and how did they solve them?

-• Can they share specific before/after metrics from their implementations?
+- Can they walk you through a specific before/after example from their implementations?

 The best breakout facilitators come from practitioner backgrounds.
-A data scientist who implemented AI at Target brings different insights than a vendor representative or academic researcher.
+A data scientist who implemented AI at a major retailer brings different insights than a vendor representative or academic researcher.
 They understand budget constraints, change management challenges, and the reality of working with imperfect data.

 Request videos of previous breakout sessions, not keynote speeches.
 Watch how they handle participant questions, manage group dynamics, and pivot when technology fails.
 Strong facilitators remain calm when participants struggle with tools and can quickly diagnose whether issues stem from technical problems or conceptual misunderstanding.